 Karen serves the community and believes that public service is not a duty, but an honor.
 She is a member of the First Baptist Church in Lubbock.
 Karen volunteers for Buckner Ministries serving as a member of the Ambassador Council and taught at My Father's House.
 For three years, she served as chairperson for the Madison Hope National Memorial Scholarship Fund.
 Karen works with Buckner Ministries in Cusco, Peru, and is a house parent for a transition home in that country.
-Karen loves community service work, whether it is here in Lubbock or as far away as Peru.
-Karen is also a member of the Make A Wish Foundation Regional Advisory Council.
+Karen is also a member of the Make A Wish Foundation Regional Advisory Council, as well as serving as a Mentor for Children’s Hope of Lubbock.
+Karen loves community service work, whether the opportunity is here in Lubbock or as far away as Peru.